ashata/EventApp/README.md

 # EventApp
-I wrote this Progressive web app for our wedding and had it deployed on cloud platform Digital Ocean at that time.
+I wrote this Progressive web app for our wedding and deployed on cloud platform Digital Ocean at that time.

 It reads data/content from mongo to display dynamic data and has pages/abilities like Home